Intro

 --powerline Add Powerline Glyphs

---powerlineextra Add Powerline Glyphs (https://github.com/ryanoasis/powerline-extra-symbols)
+--powerlineextra Add Powerline Extra Glyphs (https://github.com/ryanoasis/powerline-extra-symbols)

-Add Weather Icons (https://github.com/erikflowers/weather-icons)
+--weather Add Weather Icons (https://github.com/erikflowers/weather-icons)

 Note